CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks.md

 ### Common Issues and Solutions

 #### 1. Callbacks not received
-- **Verify Operation Configuration**: Ensure the callback URL is correct and the server is capable of receiving POST requests.
+- **Verify Operation Configuration**: Ensure that the callback URL is correct and the server can receive POST requests.
 - **Check for Typos**: Review the callback URL and payload for any typographical errors.
-- **Inspect Firewall Settings**: Confirm that your network allows inbound connections on the port used by your webhook receiver.
+- **Inspect Firewall Settings**: Confirm that your network allows inbound connections on the port that is used by your webhook receiver.

 #### 2. Callbacks received but with unexpected data
 - **Validate Payload**: Check if the payload structure matches the expected schema.
-- **Check for Payload Changes**: Ensure there haven't been changes in the payload template structure.
+- **Check for Payload Changes**: Ensure that there haven't been changes in the payload template structure.

 #### 3. Callbacks received with errors
 - **Interpret Error Messages**: Use the error messages received in the callbacks to understand what went wrong.